ht93/ht93.github.io/_posts/2017-8-1-Spectral-Graph-Convolutions-For-Population-based-Disease-Prediction.md

 ### Detail:
 **vertex**: We represent the population as a graph where each subject is associated with an imaging feature vector and corresponds to a graph vertex.
 **edge**: The graph edge weights are derived from phenotypic data, and encode the pairwise similarity between subjects and the local neighbourhood system.
+**GCN**: check this paper [Convolutional Neural Networks on Graphs with Fast Localized Spectral Filtering](https://ht93.github.io/2017/07/30/Convolutional-Neural-Networks-On-Graphs-With-Fast-Localized-Spectral-Filtering/)
 **Training**: This structure is used to train a GCN model on partially labelled graphs, aiming to infer the classes of unlabelled nodes from the node features and pairwise asso- ciations between subjects.

 ### Datasets & Result: